 In the preferred embodiment, specific examples of the retailer scanning device are mobile devices such as an Apple iPhone, Apple iPad, Apple iPod Touch, Samsung Galaxy S3 or Samsung Galaxy Note.
-These devices are modified to include software in the form of an application or "app" that 50 provides the devices with the functionality necessary to carry out the self-payment systems and methods described herein.
+These devices are modified to include software in the form of an application or "app" that provides the devices with the functionality necessary to carry out the self-payment systems and methods described herein.

-In other embodiments, specific examples of the retailer scanning device are POS hardware systems such as the IBM SurePOS with a compatible barcode/QR code reader and 55 access to the service provider web API.
+In other embodiments, specific examples of the retailer scanning device are POS hardware systems such as the IBM SurePOS with a compatible barcode/QR code reader and access to the service provider web API.
 Again, these devices are modified to include software in the form of an application or "app" that provides the devices with the functionality necessary to carry out the self-payment systems and methods described herein.
-60 tor.
-The non-mobile nature of the device relates to the fact that typically it does not operate on battery power or is too large to be portable by the user from one place to another.

-Non-Mobile Consumer Device
+Non-mobile Consumer Device

 Non-Mobile Consumer Device 612 is a device that is typically not mobile and cannot be used by a consumer in various locations.
 Generally, the non-mobile consumer device runs an OS, can install applications and has internet access.
-Typical components include an input device such as a keyboard or touch screen and a visual interface such as a screen or moni-
+Typical components include an input device such as a keyboard or touch screen and a visual interface such as a screen or monitor.
+The non-mobile nature of the device relates to the fact that typically it does not operate on battery power or is too large to be portable by the user from one 5 place to another.

 The purpose of the non-mobile consumer device for secure self-payment system functionality is to allow the consumer to perform certain tasks that do not necessarily need to be performed in-store.
-The non-mobile consumer device is not a necessary component of the secure self-payment system and is used by the consumer as an optional convenience.
+The non-mobile consumer 10 device is not a necessary component of the secure selfpayment system and is used by the consumer as an optional convenience.
 The non-mobile consumer device has access to the service provider web API via an internet connection and web browser as well.
-While it is unlikely that this device is not intended to be used to perform an in-store transaction, it is possible that such devices may provide access to a consumer's account or be able to perform some specific functions in the out of store flow 334.
+While it is unlikely that this device is 15 not intended to be used to perform an in-store transaction, it is possible that such devices may provide access to a consumer's account or be able to perform some specific functions in the out of store flow 334.

-Specific interactions that may be performed through use of the non-mobile consumer device include entering profile and preferences 308, and viewing purchase history through the use of a web browser, the consumer's login credentials to the service provider web API and a connection to service provider network 604.
-Other interactions include the ability to add items to cart 336 through the use of the fixed device input component or camera component and the connection to service provider network 604.
-Interactions with third party network(s) 608 may include the request for item information not accessible by service provider network 604 or to securely edit payment information.
+of the non-mobile consumer device include entering profile and preferences 308, and viewing purchase history through the use of a web browser, the consumer's login credentials to the service provider web API and a connection to service provider network 604.
+Other interactions include the ability 25 to add items to cart 336 through the use of the fixed device input component or camera component and the connection to service provider network 604.
+Interactions with third party network(s) 608 may include the request for item information not accessible by service provider network 604 30 or to securely edit payment information.
 Generally, the specific functions of the non-mobile consumer device are performed through a login to the web API.

-In one embodiment it is possible that the non-mobile consumer device initiates a purchase and completes payment for an out-of-store purchase with service provider network 604.
+In one embodiment it is possible that the non-mobile consumer device initiates a purchase and completes payment 35 for an out-of-store purchase with service provider network 604.
 Service provider network 604 sends a verification QR code and purchase receipt for display in the consumer's secure self-payment application on consumer mobile device 602 for display in-store.